How To Teach Your Dog 3 Basic Commands

 This means that if you have two dogs, you might notice that one picks up on learning new commands faster than the other — or even that one dog gets more restless faster.
 These sorts of nuances will only come as you progress through training your dog(s).

 “When you start out training a new command, always keep it simple for your dog,” Semel recommended.
 “Start out with an easy skill, in a familiar place to your dog and with no other distractions present.”

 According to Semel, it’s important for you to always provide clear, consistent and timely feedback to your dog.
 “It’s amazing how much your dog will look to you for cues and guidance.
 Ensure that you are relaying the right message to your dog in a timely and consistent fashion,” Semel said.

-If you’re looking to use a clicker — which is basically just a cute little device that makes a "click!" sound to help reinforce to your dog that they’ve done what you’ve asked — you can get one easily from Petco in store or online, like this one for $2.99.
-Boom!
+If you’re looking to use a clicker — which is basically just a cute little device that makes a "click!" sound to help reinforce to your dog that they’ve done what you’ve asked — you can get one at any pet store, like this one from Amazon for $4.99.